boban-dj/arch-drive/README.md

 #### How to make USB drive the default boot option on Mac?

 Boot to OS X and open Terminal.
 Run `diskutil list`.
 Notice the disk number of your USB drive.
 Run `sudo bless --setBoot --device=/dev/disk1s1`, where `disk1` contains the correct number of your USB drive.

-#### Why is UEFI boot not working?

-It will not work, if you have installed the systems with i686 architecture.
-Also it could fail, if you are using a rare PC or pre-2008 Mac with 32-bit UEFI firmwares.
-On PC you could try to boot in legacy mode (BIOS emulation).
-On older Macs you could use the [rEFInd](http://www.rodsbooks.com/refind/) boot manager.

 ## License and copyright